percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/innobackupex/encrypted_backups_innobackupex.rst

 This value then can be used as the encryption key

-Using :option:`innobackupex --encrypt-key`
+Using `innobackupex --encrypt-key`
 --------------------------------------------------------------------------------

-Example of the innobackupex command using the :option:`innobackupex --encrypt-key` should look like this ::
+Example of the innobackupex command using the `innobackupex --encrypt-key` should look like this ::

   $ innobackupex --encrypt=AES256 --encrypt-key="GCHFLrDFVx6UAsRb88uLVbAVWbK+Yzfs" /data/backups

-Using :option:`innobackupex --encrypt-key-file`
+Using `innobackupex --encrypt-key-file`
 --------------------------------------------------------------------------------

-Example of the innobackupex command using the :option:`innobackupex --encrypt-key-file` should look like this ::
+Example of the innobackupex command using the `innobackupex --encrypt-key-file` should look like this ::

   $ innobackupex --encrypt=AES256 --encrypt-key-file=/data/backups/keyfile /data/backups